The AD-AS Model

 Shocks

 We now add a real and a nominal positive shocks.
 In the case of the real shock, technology increases by 10-percent.
 In the case of the nominal shock, base money increases by 10-percent.
 The code includes the inflation rate and the percent change in output calculations for each one of the two shocks.
-Note that the $SRAS$ shifts horizontally with shocks to the $LRAS$.
+Note that the

 #%% *** CELL 3 ***